Suraj151/esp8266-framework/README.md

   run() ──▶ handle_tasks()
              │
              1. now = millis
-             2. score every task, sort an index table (the vector never moves, so task ids stay stable), 3 ms tolerance on due-times
+             2. order every task — due first, then least virtual runtime, then policy score — into an index table (the vector never moves, so task ids stay stable)
              3. for each task in score order:
                   │
                   ├─ contextual task?  deliver its pending signal to the lane